trident-project/trident/doc/source/annotated_example.rst

 .. note::

-        The compound ray functionality has only been implemented for the Enzo and Gadget code.
+        The compound ray functionality has only been implemented for the Enzo and Gadget simulation codes.
 If you would like to help us implement this functionality for your simulation code, please contact us about this on the mailing list.